Ric11o2/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is for the shell basics project
+this directory is for 0x00-shell_basics